Mending Clothes as Climate Action

 A Resurgence of Modern Mending

 Shifting social values are changing fashion trends, giving mending a major resurgence.
 A 2020 survey found that over a quarter of British consumers were reusing or recycling clothing more than usual.
-As folks seek to get more life out of their clothing, they’re heading to local tailors and even using apps like Sojo and the Seam to find them.
+As folks seek to get more life out of their clothing, they’re heading to local tailors and even using apps like Sojo and The Seam to find them.

 DIY mending is also gaining steam.
 Scroll through TikTok or Instagram and you’ll find hundreds of thousands of #mending and #rework posts sharing DIY tips, tricks, and finished products.
 In cities around the world, you’ll find pop-up repair shops and events teaching young folks to sew and repair their own clothing.